How the ISPOR Uncertainty Guideline Changed My Modeling Practice

 The guide article begins with a simple but powerful reminder: health economic modeling exists to support evidence-based decision-making.

-• How confident are we in this estimate?
+- How confident are we in this estimate?

-• What assumptions drive the result?
+- What assumptions drive the result?

-• What happens if reality unfolds differently?
+- What happens if reality unfolds differently?

 Point estimates are necessary, but insufficient.

-When we explored treatment effects and long-term projections for this innovative therapy, it became clear that uncertainty was not a technical appendix to the model.
-It was central to the discussion.
 Applying hazard ratios to baseline survival curves, projecting potential disease modification, and estimating downstream health-state distributions all required explicit acknowledgment of parameter uncertainty and structural assumptions.

-Without quantified uncertainty, a cost-effectiveness result can appear overly precise.
-In reality, particularly for rare neuromuscular conditions, clinical evidence may be limited, follow-up duration short, and long-term extrapolation unavoidable.
-Presenting a single ICER without its uncertainty risks creating false confidence, especially when decisions involve significant budget impact and lifelong patient outcomes.
+In reality, particularly for rare disorders, clinical evidence may be limited, follow-up duration may be short, and long-term extrapolation may be unavoidable.
+Presenting a single ICER without its uncertainty can create false confidence, especially when decisions have a significant budget impact and affect lifelong patient outcomes.

-• DSA revealed which assumptions most strongly drive results, and therefore where additional evidence generation would have the greatest value.
+- DSA revealed which assumptions most strongly drive results, and therefore where additional evidence generation would have the greatest value.

 What common analyst mistakes does this guideline help address?